JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 ![](/images/2026/03/eleventy2.svg)

-Roughly two-thirds of the connections in this project are dashed lines representing “action at a distance” — if you don't already know how the system works, such connections are hard to discover or intuit.
+Many of the connections in this project are dashed lines representing “action at a distance” — if you don't already know how the system works, such connections are hard to discover or intuit.
 This may be acceptable for something you will use all the time, but it certainly does make learning the system (or coming back to it) more difficult.

 ## Explicit connections are simpler

-In Web Origami you take a rather different approach to building a site.
-Instead of focusing on folders and configuration, you define the site you want in the [Origami dialect of JavaScript](https://weborigami.org/language/expressions) that's basically JavaScript expressions with embedded file paths.
+In Web Origami you take a different approach to building a site.
+Instead of focusing on folders and configuration, you define the site you want in the [Origami dialect of JavaScript](https://weborigami.org/language/expressions) that's essentially JavaScript expressions with embedded file paths.
 You build the project with a `build` command like:

 ```
 copy src/site.ori, clear files:build
 ```

-Even if [the meaning of this command](https://weborigami.org/cli/incantations#building-a-site-as-static-files) may be unclear, you can still see an explicit reference to the file [`site.ori`](https://github.com/JanMiksovsky/origami-eleventy-blog/blob/main/src/site.ori).
+Even if the [meaning of that command](https://weborigami.org/cli/incantations#building-a-site-as-static-files) may be unclear, you can still see an explicit reference to the file [`site.ori`](https://github.com/JanMiksovsky/origami-eleventy-blog/blob/main/src/site.ori).
 If you open that file, you’ll see it explicitly references all the files it uses.
 (We'll look at the file in a moment.)

 You can repeat that process, following links from one file to another, to recover the _entire_ graph of source file calls:

 ![](/images/2026/03/origami.svg)

-The Origami project has no hidden associations.
+The Origami project has no hidden associations, so all the lines are solid.
 Everything happens because an explicit line of code makes it happen.

 This property of an Origami project is enormously helpful when I read someone else’s project — it doesn’t matter how they’ve written it; I can *always* start at the `build` command and work forward to find all the code.
 The project's author also benefits from this same guarantee when they read their own project after some time away from it.